Girls in Senegal use hip hop to push for political change

 Coumba and Maguette write music that tackles the issues girls face in Senegal.

 Gender-based violence (GBV) is a violation of human rights.
-We’re working to transform attitudes towards girls and women that perpetuate violence against them.
+We’re working to transform attitudes, norms and behaviours towards girls and women that perpetuate violence against them.

 Young people from across the globe share the most effective ways to tackle the issue of violence against girls and women.

 Children, especially girls and young women, often experience violence at home and in their communities.

 School and the journey to it can also be a place where girls experience violence, from sexual harassment, bullying and intimidation.
 This violation of girls’ rights, especially when committed by those in positions of care or authority, can impact on girls’ ability to continue and complete their education.

 During emergency situations, including crisis like the COVID-19 pandemic and climate related disasters, girls are at heightened risk of violence, abuse, and exploitation.